 The small group activity is based on a didactic video lecture, Decision Counseling for Positive Pregnancy Test Results, that provides a knowledge base, terminology, and techniques, along with group activities and case studies.
-The Patient has the Answer, which is comprised of four counseling videos, is intended to provide learners with a counseling framework and facilitate patient-centered counseling.
+The Framework, which is comprised of four counseling videos, is intended to provide learners with a counseling framework and facilitate patient-centered counseling.

 At the end of the workshop, learners will:

-- Identify strategies for maintaining a positive relationship with patients who make decisions about health care with which you may disagree.
+- Apply conversational techniques for maintaining a positive relationship with patients who make decisions about health care with which you may disagree.

 Directions: Play 4 counseling frame-work videos.
 After these videos, break learners into groups of 3-4.
 Read the case aloud to the group and ask them to discuss case and questions listed below.

 Tania is 22 years old and presents at the clinic for a pregnancy test and you find that she is pregnant.
 When you present the results of the pregnancy test, she begins to cry.